 The fact that Facebook’s acquisitions were assessed by the FTC in previous years led many participants to think that the acquisitions did not violate laws because if they did, the FTC would not have approved them.

-The FTC Can't Just Change its Mind about Approving the Purchases that it has Already Approved.
+The FTC Can't Just Change Its Mind About Approving the Purchases It Has Already Approved.

 Other participants felt that even if Facebook was violating antitrust laws, the FTC had an opportunity to stop them.
 Instead the FTC decided to approve Facebook’s purchases of Whatsapp and Instagram.

 Many of the participants approved of Facebook’s actions because they were part of a winning business strategy.
 Their reasons for favoring Facebook over the FTC were linked to their opinion that Facebook did nothing wrong.

 Participants who ended up favoring Facebook over the FTC felt that Facebook’s actions were legal and therefore should not be undone by the FTC lawsuit.

 Some participants saw the case through the lens of bullying.
 They didn’t believe Facebook bullied the companies into selling.
 They felt the companies sold because they wanted the money Facebook was willing to pay.